What’s Slipping Through the Cracks? The Hidden Cost of Missed Follow-Up

 - 2 min read

-In most early-stage companies, missed follow-up doesn’t look like failure—it looks like silence.
+In most early-stage companies, missed follow-up doesn’t look like failure - it looks like silence.
 No one gets mad.
 No one yells.
 But an unreturned investor email, a dropped proposal thread, or a "Just checking in" from a potential client that goes ignored?
-That's invisible leakage.
+That’s the hidden cost of missed follow-up - invisible leakage that quietly drains momentum.

 A reply gets drafted but never sent